briancampbell003/team-profile-generator/README.md

 ## Installation

-Download the application as is and open its folder in Visual Studio Code.
+Download the application and open its folder in Visual Studio Code.

 ## Usage

-Open the folder using Integrated Terminal and enter the command node index.js, then respond to the prompts with the information for your team.
+Open the folder using Integrated Terminal and enter the command "node index.js", then respond to the prompts by providing the information for your team.

 ## License